vmware-archive/terraforming-gcp/README.md

 - iso_seg_ssl_cert_private_key:  *(optional)* Private key for above SSL certificate.

 ## Cloud SQL Configuration (optional)
-- external_database: *(optional)* When set to "true", a cloud SQL instance will be deployed for the Ops Manager and ERT.
+- external_database: *(optional)* When set to "true", a cloud SQL instance will be deployed for the Ops Manager and PAS.

 #### Ops Manager
 - opsman_sql_db_host: *(optional)* The host the user can connect from.
 Can be an IP address.
 Changing this forces a new resource to be created.

-#### ERT
+#### PAS
-- ert_sql_db_host: *(optional)* The host the user can connect from.
+- pas_sql_db_host: *(optional)* The host the user can connect from.
 Can be an IP address.
 Changing this forces a new resource to be created.

-## Elastic Runtime Cloud Controller's Google Cloud Storage Buckets (optional)
+## PAS Cloud Controller's Google Cloud Storage Buckets (optional)
-- create_gcs_buckets: *(optional)* When set to "false", buckets will not be created for Elastic Runtime Cloud Controller.
+- create_gcs_buckets: *(optional)* When set to "false", buckets will not be created for PAS Cloud Controller.
 Defaults to "true".

 ## Running